JacksonSabol/TriviaGame/README.md

 # Welcome to a Cosmology Trivia Game!

-## The following project is Assignment 5 of the UCB Full Stack Coding Bootcamp
+## The following project is Cosmology-themed, timed trivia game

 ### Overview